Emergent Weyl-like points in periodically modulated systems: Numerical results for Floquet engineering

-The energy spectra for the Floquet Weyl-like model and the Floquet Weyl semimetal, calculated at $k_x=k_y=0$, are shown in Fig.~\ref{fig_E_Dual_linearly}.
+The energy bands for the Floquet Weyl-like model and the Floquet Weyl semimetal, calculated at $k_x\!=\!k_y\!=\!0$, are shown in Fig.~\ref{fig_E_Dual_linearly}.
+The two green vertical dashed lines are used to label the positions of the two Weyl-like (or Weyl) points.
 The energy gapless points, corresponding to the Weyl nodes, exhibit a dependence on the light intensity.